 It was held in Océanopolis Aquarium, in Brest, France, on 13-14 June 2017.

-- do a review of the existing initiatives;
+- perform a review of the existing initiatives;

 - favor discussions and collaboration between people engaged in marine science outreach programmes;

-- engage “new” schools, educators and private associations in ocean observing outreach activities;
+- engage more schools, educators and private associations in ocean observing outreach activities;

-- give scientists (researchers and PhD students tools and suggestions to share and make their results understandable by large public;
+- provide scientists (researchers and PhD students) with tools and suggestions to share their results with the general public;

 - federate a community around a coordinated project.